 Ballet Program Overview The Revolution Dance Company (RDC) Ballet Program strives to provide excellence in ballet training while instilling confidence and an appreciation for the art of ballet.
 Students are divided into six levels beginning at the age of five.
 Classes are structured to be developmentally appropriate for every child’s age and personal growth.
 All students level three and above are required to take at least two ballet classes per week and will be leveled based on their technical skill and age.
 Depending on the student’s schedule and availability, more classes are encouraged as well as private lessons.
 Our Ballet Program offers a competitive and performance company to fit the strengths of each of our dancers.
 All dancers will are required to take ballet technique classes if they are enrolled in RDC Company.

 RDC Ballet Company The RDC Ballet Company will train closely with our Ballet Master, Sean Daly, rehearsing variations (solos), duets/trios as well as small and large group ensemble pieces to compete in all regularly scheduled RDC competitions in addition to the prestigious ballet competition, Youth America Grand Prix (YAGP).
 Dancers will also be able to compete their lyrical or contemporary solos at YAGP if they will be competing a ballet variation.
 Dancers must be at least 9 years of age to compete and must perform en pointe if they are competing a classical variation over the age of 11.
-All group numbers will will be performed in flat shoes (not on pointe).
 Ballet Company dancers will rehearse weekly in a separate company class along with two technique classes per week.
 Dancers must attend Ballet Camp and Audition Camp prior to joining Ballet Company.
-Pointe work is also strongly encouraged.
-Ballet Company dancers are required to audition and perform in The Nutcracker as well as our spring ballet performance.
+Pointe work is also strongly encouraged. .
 Company dancers will not be required to wear a black leotard and pink tights during their company rehearsals.
 However, a colored leotard and some form of tights/shorts is preferred.
 Hair must be in a bun.

 Ballet Levels We level each student based on their age and technical ability.
 There are many factors that go into what level a student may need to take.
-For our competitive dancers, Tiny Tots will begin in Level 2, Minis-Level 3, Juniors-Level 4, Pre-Teens-Level 5 and Teens/Seniors-Level 6.
+For our competitive dancers, Tiny Tots will begin in their own technique class, tiny Tot Ballet, Minis will move to Level 3, Juniors-Level 4, Pre-Teens-Level 5 and Teens/Seniors-Level 6.
 Each dancer will also be evaluated and assigned a colored ballet belt ranging from white, purple, burgundy, pink, blue and black.
 Their belts will be a part of their required dress code.
-White, Purple, and Burgundy belts are required to take pointe beginning August 2021.
+White, Purple, and Burgundy belts are required to take pointe.

 Youth America Grand Prix (YAGP) YAGP is an incredible organization that is focused on classical ballet performance and competition.
 Students may be selected to compete at Finals in New York City at the end of the year and may even win scholarships to summer intensives and could potentially receive job offers from these competitions.
 You must be 9 years of age or older to compete.
 Dancers 12 and over must perform en pointe if they plan to perform a classical ballet variation.
 However, it is possible to enter as a contemporary soloist only.
 Dancers 9-11 must perform on flat but are able to perform a ballet variation flat or a contemporary solo.
 Duets/Trios and Small/Large ensembles are also a possibility.